laosb/meteor/docs/client/full-api/api/session.md

 <h2 id="session"><span>Session</span></h2>

+> For now, Session is going to be deprecated. `reactive-var` and `reactive-dict` can replace `Session` and have a better namescoping.

 `Session` provides a global object on the client that you can use to store an arbitrary set of key-value pairs.
 Use it to store things like the currently selected item in a list.